organization-Dafra/Digitalni-dvojcek-RRI/Documents/MQTT/readme.md

 ### Prerequisites
 - MQTT Broker installed and running
-- Network access to broker address (192.168.1.1)
+- Network access to broker address (192.168.1.1:1883)
 - MQTT client library for your programming language

 ### Basic Usage
-1. Connect to the MQTT broker using the provided address
+1. Connect to the MQTT broker using the provided address and port
 2. Subscribe to relevant topics based on monitoring needs
 3. Publish data using the defined JSON formats
 4. Monitor machine status and actuator data